GitiClock/GitiClock/README.md

 ### Is Giticlock Still An Open Source ?
 It was last time but now we turn it into private project which means you can't find the source code anymore.

+### Are We Accepting Contributions ?
+Not yet, but will soon.

+### What Should You Do When You Need Help With Giticlock ?
+Well, you may join our [discord support server](https://discord.gg/eFbFXZvYrw) and get support there.

 ### Who Is The Owner Of Giticlock ?
 [@joeleeofficial](mailto:tojoeleeofficial@gmail.com) and [@wowlillily](https://github.com/wowlillily) is the owner of Giticlock